Free bereavement support services are available for people grieving the loss of a loved one in Philadelphia.

-We provide grief resources, information about next steps, and short-term grief counseling.
+The Medical Examiner’s Office (MEO) offers grief resources, information about next steps, and short-term grief counseling.
 Most of these services are provided by phone.
-We also provide referrals to individuals who are seeking long-term counseling and have other needs.
+The MEO also provides referrals to long-term counseling and other resources.

-For sudden, unexpected deaths of most Philadelphia infants, children and teens, we offer counseling by phone or in your home.
-Call (215) 685-7402 to learn more.
+For sudden, unexpected deaths of most Philadelphia infants, children, and teens, the MEO offers counseling by phone or in your home.
+To learn more, call (215) 685-7402.